HimC29/Arduino-Boombox/README.md

 ## How It Works

-The Arduino communicates with the DFPlayer Mini over software serial on pins 10 and 11.
+- Arduino communicates with DFPlayer Mini over software serial (pins D10/D11)
-MP3 files are loaded from a microSD card in the DFPlayer.

-The OLED display shows a folder menu, song list, and a now playing screen.
+- OLED shows folder menu, song list, and now playing screen with waveform animation
-Buttons are used to move through menus, select songs, go back, and pause or resume playback.
+- Buttons navigate menus, select songs, and pause/resume playback
-The potentiometer is read through analog pin A0 and mapped to the DFPlayer volume level.

-When a song finishes, the next song in the current folder is played automatically.
+- Potentiometer adjusts volume in real-time
+- Songs automatically advance when finished
+- Reset menu can be accessed with Up + Down buttons

 ---

-## Folder and Song System
+## Folder & Song System

-Songs are stored in arrays inside the code and grouped into folders.
+- Songs are grouped into folders:

-The following folders exist:

   - POP
   - Vocal Synth Songs
   - J-POP
   - K-POP
   - Phonk
   - Memes

-Each folder maps to a range of tracks on the microSD card.
+- Each folder maps to a range of tracks on the microSD card
-The track numbers must match the order defined in the code.

-Track number 121 is skipped because that file is corrupted on the SD card, so the code automatically jumps over it.
+- Track number 121 is automatically skipped due to corruption

 ---